College Leadership Team

 Ms Annette Butterworth

 Ms Butterworth has worked in middle leadership and senior leadership positions for the past fifteen years.
-In her role as a Pastoral Guardian, and more recently as Deputy Principal Staff and Student Development, Annette has relied on positive relationships to encourage students to understand how their behaviour can sometimes have a negative effect on others.
-This recognition forms the basis of the Restorative Practices approach to Behaviour Management which Annette has introduced to the Mount Alvernia community.
-After professional learning experiences with one of the co-founders of Restorative Practices in Schools, Margaret Thorsborne, a clear connection was established between the school’s Franciscan ethos and the use of restorative justice as a means of ensuring members of the Mount Alvernia community are able to look for the good in others and encourage positive behaviour.
+In her role as a Pastoral Guardian, and more recently as Deputy Principal – Student Development, she has relied on positive relationships to encourage students to understand how their behaviour can sometimes have a negative effect on others.
+This recognition forms the basis of the Restorative Practices approach to Behaviour Management which Ms Butterworth has introduced to the Mount Alvernia community.
+After professional learning experiences with one of the co-founders of Restorative Practices in Schools, Margaret Thorsborne, a clear connection was established between the College’s Franciscan ethos and the use of restorative justice as a means of ensuring members of the Mount Alvernia community are able to look for the good in others and encourage positive behaviour.

 Deputy Principal - Staff Development